-One winter day, a young wolf joined the pack on a hunt, and they attacked a band of bighorn sheep.
+One winter day, a young wolf joined his pack on a hunt, and the wolves attacked a band of bighorn sheep.

 The young wolf stood by, watching the slaughter of two old ewes, and when it was over, the wolves ate until their bellies were full.

 After the pack returned to their den, the young wolf was so disturbed by the deaths that he howled all night long.

 The next morning, he told his father: “I’m not eating sheep anymore, or any other animal.”

 His father, the Alpha male of the pack, laughed at him.
 “What are you going to eat?”

 A week later, his father said, “You can’t stay in the den tonight.
 You must join me on the hunt.”